 Meanwhile on the other flank the Para section fires into the squad behind the hedge, inflicting further casualties and shock, while the FO adjusts the barrage and brings it down.
 With the German squad's cover reduced the barrage inflicts further shock.
 That would be enough to pin the squad were it not pinned already by the barrage.

 The next phase is mine, so it's simply a case of repeating what I've done.
-The barrage continues to take a toll on the German squad and the Para Bren section inflict further casualties on the exposed squad.
+The barrage continues to take a toll on the German squad and the Para Bren section inflict further casualties on the exposed squad in the ploughed field.
 The combination of triple phase and the fact the German deployment is unsupported means I've really been able to inflict some loss on these two squads, with none in return.

 |The squad is down to three men and the JL.|